Hung-Tu Chen

 B.A., Economics

-Center for Computational Neuroscience, Simons Foundation, New York, NY summer 2022
+summer 2022 Center for Computational Neuroscience, Simons Foundation

-• Designed a sequential decision-making task for rodents and developed computational modeling of (hierarchical) reinforcement learning to fit behavioral data.
+• Designed a sequential decision-making task and developed computational modeling of (hierarchical) reinforcement learning to study how sequences of goal-directed actions are coordinated in rodents.

 Publications